RihannaP/Chat-application/README.md

 📡 API Endpoints

 GET /messages → Returns all chat messages
 POST /messages → Adds a new message

+{
-{ "author": "Your name", "text": "Your message" }
+  "author": "Your name",
+  "text": "Your message"
+}

+🧩 Credits

-🧩 Created as part of CodeYourFuture training.
+Created as part of the CodeYourFuture training program.